eCyclops/foundryvtt-fgg/README.md

 # For Gold & Glory System for Foundry VTT (Unofficial)
-All the features you need to play For Gold & Glory or the 2nd Edition of the worlds most popular roleplaying game in Foundry VTT.\
+All the features you need to play For Gold & Glory™ or the 2nd Edition of the worlds most popular roleplaying game in Foundry VTT.\

 ## Installation
 For the most up to date version of this system, please use the manifest link below.\
 https://gitlab.com/gmsshadow2/foundryvtt-fgg/-/raw/master/src/system.json

 ## License
-This Foundry VTT system requires For Gold & Glory Rules that you can find [here](https://www.drivethrurpg.com/product/156530/For-Gold--Glory).
+This Foundry VTT system requires For Gold & Glory™ Rules that you can find [here](https://www.drivethrurpg.com/product/156530/For-Gold--Glory).
 If you enjoyed the game please support the artist by purchasing a copy of the rules.

 For Gold & Glory™ and FG&G™ are trademarks of Justen Brown.
 This work is not affiliated with Justen Brown.”